Dane-Dawson/proptipus/README.md

 *whew*, that was a mouthful!

 Proptipus is an octopus made out of React components.
-He consists of one `Octopus` component that contains within it 8 unique `Tentacle` components.
+He consists of one `Proptipus` component that contains within it 8 unique `Tentacle` components.
 Unfortunately our poor pal Proptipus had a really rough night and can't quite get his tentacles to respond how he wants them to!
 Let's help connect his thoughts (stored in `state` in our `Proptipus` component) to his `Tentacle` components how they should.

 **NOTE**

-You should NEVER have to manually change the state for this project, meaning the `state` portion of `Proptipus.js` should stay untouched throughout this whole practice!
+You should NEVER have to manually change the state for this project, meaning the imported from `ProptipusState.js` should stay untouched throughout this whole practice!
 Proptipus knows everything already, you should only be adding functions and passing props around, then digging into those props to render on the page!

 There will be comments in each component describing what kind of data should be placed where, so make sure we read the directions and look at the corresponding `Tentacle` component...